xrdocs/8000/_blogs/cisco-8608-architecture.md

 The Route Processors(RPs) are vertically inserted into the front right hand side of the Cisco 8608 chassis.
 The Module Port Adapters(MPAs) are vertically inserted into the front side of the Cisco 8608 chassis too.
-The Switch Cards(SC0 and SC1) that include the packet processing and forwarding engine using Q200 Cisco Silicon One are horizontally inserted into the back of the chassis.
+The Switch Cards(SC0, SC1) that include the packet processing and forwarding engine using Cisco Silicon One Q200 are horizontally inserted into the back of the chassis.
 There are 2 switch cards per system.
 The Switch Cards contain the four removable Fan Modules can be inserted into each Switch Card.

 ### MPA(Modular Port Adapter) Overview
-The Cisco 8608 Series centralized platform supports three different Redundant Modular Port Adaptors (MPAs) to insert into slot 0 to slot 7.
+The Cisco 8608 router supports three different Redundant Modular Port Adaptors (MPAs) to insert into slot 0 to slot 7.
 This MPAs is CPU-less and have the PHY and Optics components for network connectivity to other devices in the network.
 Each Redundant MPA connects to both Switch Cards (SC0, SC1).

 ![figure6.png]({{site.baseurl}}/images/figure6.png){: .align-center}